Specific information for Parish and Town Councils

 It is hoped that this example will be of assistance and will promote debate.
 Any comments, questions and useful pointers are welcome.
 Further guidance will be issued if required.
 It is important to note that new national guidance is regularly being issued and that the regulations associated with the Localism Act are not due to be published until early next year.
 It may well be the case that the published regulations will therefore necessitate an update of the St. Somewhere neighbourhood plan example, which will come to you via future newsletters.

-Building on the existing Active Partnering framework which was developed in September 2008 to include more services and encourage more local council participation.
-Initially the focus will be on rolling out a successful pilot scheme covering services and assets.
+This builds on the previous active partnering framework which was developed in September 2008 to include more services and encourage more local council participation.

-The framework forms the basis of the service delivery partnership arrangements between the unitary authority and parish and town councils at various levels of engagement, from straightforward service monitoring through to the full devolvement of services.
-The key facet of Active Partnering is that agreed outcomes are delivered, and these will include greater local influence and an enhanced level of service.
+The devolution framework forms the basis of the service delivery partnership arrangements between the unitary authority and parish and town councils at various levels of engagement, from straightforward service monitoring through to the full devolvement of services.

 Cornwall Councillor Community Grant